Animal Husbandry

 Some examples of animal husbandry are cattle farming, dairy farming, poultry farming, beekeeping, and fish farming.

-Animal husbandry advantages includes providing livelihood and employment opportunities to rural peoples.
+Animal husbandry advantages include providing livelihood and employment opportunities to rural people.

 Neesha Rathod